CiscoCXSecurity/mat/README.md

-# Cisco Security Advisory Mobile Application Assessment Repository
+# MAT

 This repository contains all of the scripts and source code for mobile application assessment engagements.

-For any queries about the contents of this repository please contact the EMEAR mobile application assessment service owner [Ruben Cadima de Campos](mailto:rcadimad@cisco.com).
+For any queries about the contents of this repository please contact [Security Advisory EMEAR](mailto:css-adv-outreach@cisco.com).